Our limited company accountancy services are designed to give you what you need at a price that makes sense for your business.

 We have created a simple guide that is intended as an introduction to the tax for limited company contractors and other small businesses.

-Our specially-designed online accounting portal helps you shine a light on your company finances quickly and conveniently, whenever you want.
-Only for My PSC and My PSC Exec contractors.
+Our specially-designed online accounting software helps you shine a light on your company finances quickly and conveniently, whenever you want.

 If you're a contractor who can work outside of IR35, working through your own limited company is by far the most tax-efficient option for you.
-This video outlines how PayStream's limited company services can benefit you.
+This video outlines how PayStream's accountancy services can benefit you.

 What are the main benefits of working as a limited company contractor?
 We take a closer look in this video.